New to headless CMS?

 Note: You can also set the project ID manually.

-Your welcome screen is the Content inventory – a place that holds all pieces of content in your project (we call them content items).
+Your welcome screen is a list of all the pieces of content in your project (we call them content items).

 You can search for a content item by name or apply filters to quickly find what you are looking for: